-The duty bank will run down until the pressure drops below alarm switch parameters.
-The supply will then be manually changed over to the standby bank.
-A signal can be taken to a remote alarm from the contact gauge to alert the requirement to change cylinders.
+The duty bank will depleted until the pressure drops below the changeover parameters.
+The gas supply will then automatically changeover to the standby bank.
+A signal can be taken to a remote alarm from the contact gauges to alert the requirement to change cylinders.
+The duty selector leaver should then be switch over to the full running bank, and the empty cylinders changed.
 This cycle is then repeated to maintain continuous supply.